Chadtech/CtPaint/README.md

 * X Make all menu tools cursor pixel compatible
 * X Redraw menu images to highlight the 'n' in 'cancel' since 'c' is not an acceptable short key
 * X Draw Selection transparent Icon
-* Custom Cursor when not zoomed in
+* X Custom Cursor when not zoomed in

 ------- LICENSING